Høyland Municipality: General information

-The parish of Høiland was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-According to the 1835 census the municipality had a population of 2,286.
+The parish of Høiland (later spelled Høyland) was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+According to the 1835 census the new municipality had a population of 2,286.
 On 6 April 1861, the large village of Sandnes (population: 440) was declared to be a ladested (seaport town).
-It was therefore separated from Høyland to constitute a municipality of its own.
-The split left Høyland with 3,376 inhabitants.
-In 1912, a part of Høyland with 41 inhabitants was moved to the neighboring municipality of Hetland to the north.
-In 1957, a part of Høyland with 18 inhabitants was moved to the town of Sandnes.
+It was therefore separated from Høyland Municipality to constitute a new municipality of its own.
+The split left Høyland Municipality with 3,376 inhabitants.
+In 1912, a part of Høyland Municipality with 41 inhabitants was moved to the neighboring Hetland Municipality to the north.
+In 1957, a part of Høyland Municipality with 18 inhabitants was moved to the town of Sandnes.

-On 1 January 1965, there were many municipal changes across Norway due to the recommendations of the Schei Committee.
-On that date the municipality of Høyland was merged with the town of Sandnes and most of the municipalities of Hetland and Høle to form a new, larger municipality of Sandnes.
-Prior to the merger, Høyland had a population of 20,353.
+During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
+On 1 January 1965, Høyland Municipality was dissolved and the following areas were merged to form a larger Sandnes Municipality: